neurobagel/documentation/docs/user_guide/config.md

 ### Change security relevant variables

-For security purposes, we recommend the following additional steps for configuring your node if you are using a deployment profile that includes a graph store:
+For security and best practice purposes, follow the additional steps below for configuring your node if you are using a deployment profile that includes a graph store:

-1. Review and change the values of the following variables in `.env`:
+1. **Change the values** of the following variables in `.env`:
     - `NB_GRAPH_USERNAME`
-    - `NB_GRAPH_SECRETS_PATH`
     - `NB_GRAPH_DB`
-    - `NB_RETURN_AGG`

-2. Change the default passwords for the `admin` superuser and newly created graph database user (`NB_GRAPH_USERNAME`) for your graph store.
+2. **Change the default passwords** for the `admin` superuser and the newly created graph database user (`NB_GRAPH_USERNAME`) for your graph store.

-These are set to the contents of files called `NB_GRAPH_ADMIN_PASSWORD.txt` and `NB_GRAPH_PASSWORD.txt`, respectively, which are found by default in [`./secrets`](https://github.com/neurobagel/recipes/tree/main/secrets) in the Neurobagel recipes repo.
+    - These passwords are set using the contents of files named `NB_GRAPH_ADMIN_PASSWORD.txt` and `NB_GRAPH_PASSWORD.txt`, respectively, which are found by default in [`./secrets`](https://github.com/neurobagel/recipes/tree/main/secrets) in the Neurobagel recipes repo.
-To change the location of your password files, simply edit the variable `NB_GRAPH_SECRETS_PATH` in `.env` to point to a more secure directory where you have stored the two text files.

-    Make sure to use secure passwords for `NB_GRAPH_ADMIN_PASSWORD.txt` and `NB_GRAPH_PASSWORD.txt`.
+    - Make sure to use secure passwords for `NB_GRAPH_ADMIN_PASSWORD.txt` and `NB_GRAPH_PASSWORD.txt`.

         To generate a random password in the terminal, you can use:
           ```bash
           openssl rand -hex 16
           ```

+    - (Optional) Change the location of your password files to a more secure directory path using the variable `NB_GRAPH_SECRETS_PATH`

     ??? info "Passwords are handled as Docker secrets"